SnailCharger/davan690.github.io/_posts/2018-05-01-first-post.md

 ---
-title: "The beginning"
+title: The beginning
-subtitle: "Starting a website is a daunting process and I've tried many times but that is for another blog post."
+subtitle: Starting a website is a daunting process and I've tried many times but that is for another blog post.
 layout: post
 image: /img/centre-logo-white.jpg
 ---